A Guide to Club Competitions.

 Open to all playing members.
 Entry is as an individual.
 Skips are seeded, but the draw for partners is random.
 This is a good competition for newer members to enter.
 The Balloted Pairs is a Round Robin competition.

-Open to all playing members aged fifty years or over.
+Open to all playing members aged sixty years or over.
 Entry is as a named pair, so you have to find your own partner.
-The Over 50's Pairs is Round Robin competition.
+The Over 60's Pairs is Round Robin competition.
+Eddie Morgan, after whom the trophy is named, together with his wife Lilian, lived in Worsley and were members from 1985 to 1991.

 The Millennium Balloted Triples - The Margaret Baker Trophy